-Texted my friend to let him know Leaving Houston at 1:15pm, the weather was still good and took I-10 west until hitting TX-71 at Columbus, TX.
-I have been making trips to Austin many times, this has become a familiar ride.
+Texted my friend to let him know that I am leaving Houston at 1:15pm, the weather was still good and took I-10 west until hitting TX-71 at Columbus, TX.
+I have been making trips to Austin many times, so this has become a familiar drive.
 The sunny weather began to change as I pass La Grange, TX around 2:30pm, and my friend already arrived at Austin reporting of rain.
 The sky got darker by the time when I pass Bastrop, TX.
-Continuing on TX-71 and passed by the airport in Austin, switched to US-183 notrh then on I-35 north before getting off the freeway at 4:00pm.
-The traffic stopped there and I had to drive in congested feeder road.
+Continuing on TX-71 and passed by the airport in Austin, switched to US-183 north then on I-35 north before getting off the freeway at 4:00pm.
+The traffic stalled there and I had to drive in congested feeder road.
 It took nearly half hour to move a couple of miles to the hotel.

 |Driving on I-10 West||On TX-71|